Barrel bombing drove this elderly couple from their village in the Golan to a field near Tal Shihab, where they wait for the border to open.

-Syria’s southernmost province of Daraa is often referred to as the birthplace of the revolution, but for a growing number of displaced people, it’s also literally the end of the road.
+Syria’s southernmost province of Dera’a is often referred to as the birthplace of the revolution, but for a growing number of displaced people, it’s also literally the end of the road.

-Even though the stretch of border between Daraa and Jordan has been closed since the summer of 2013, families from Homs, Hama, Damascus, and beyond are still turning up there, trying to get away from the chaos of the Syrian civil war.
-In many cases, they only reach Daraa after exhausting their resources in a failed bid to enter Jordan through the last open crossing, much further east, at Ruwaished.
+The stretch of border between Dera’a and Jordan has been closed since the summer of 2013, but families from Homs, Hama, Damascus and beyond are still turning up there, trying to get away from the chaos of war in Syria.
+In many cases, they only reach Dera’a after exhausting their resources in a failed bid to enter Jordan through the last open crossing, much further east, at Ruwaished.

-This continuous flow of new arrivals has led to a buildup of people in the towns and villages near the border.
-Omar al Hariri, a Daraa journalist with the activist-based Sham News Network, estimated there are more than 5,000 people crowded into the stretch of land that includes the border villages of Tal Shihab and Naseeb.
-Lama Fakih, a Syria and Lebanon researcher at Human Rights Watch agreed that there could easily be between 4,000 and 5,000 refugees in the area, but can’t say for sure because his organizatoin hasn’t had access to the area.
+This continuous flow of new arrivals and the declining number of people able to get out has led to a build-up of people in the towns and villages near the border at Dera’a.
+Omar al Hariri, a Dera’a journalist with the activist-based Sham News Network, estimated there are more than 5,000 people crowded into the stretch of land that includes the border villages of Tal Shihab and Naseeb.
+Lama Fakih, a Syria and Lebanon researcher at Human Rights Watch agreed that there could easily be between 4,000 and 5,000 IDPs in the area, but can’t say for sure – because Human Rights Watch hasn’t had access to the area.

-Human Rights Watch isn’t the only aid group to be effectively shut out from Daraa.
-“Due to security constraints our access to Daraa has been restricted,” said Ahmed Mohsen, an external relations officer with UNHCR’s Damascus operation.
+It isn’t the only humanitarian organisation to be effectively shut out from Dera’a.
+“Due to security constraints our access to Dera’a has been restricted,” said Ahmed Mohsen, an external relations officer with UNHCR’s Damascus operation.
 “We rely on our partners on ground to deliver the respective services and assistance.”
-Those partners, noted al Hariri, are mostly informal local organizations and individuals giving what they can, when they can.
+Those partners, noted al Hariri, are mostly informal local organisations and individuals giving what they can, when they can.
 But it is not enough, he said.

-The lack of aid organizations has led to a situation verging on the catastrophic—and according to Baroness Valerie Amos, the UN’s under-secretary-general for humanitarian affairs and emergency relief coordinator, it is only getting worse.
+The lack of aid organisations is verging on the catastrophic – and according to Baroness Valerie Amos, the UN’s under-secretary-general for humanitarian affairs and emergency relief coordinator, it is only getting worse.

 Around 200 displaced people, mostly women and children, are crammed into this school in Tal Shihab.

-While factions of the Free Syrian Army (FSA) currently run the camps, there is none of the infrastructure that well-funded humanitarian organizations can provide.
-People are crowded into abandoned schools, other disused buildings, and orchards filled with makeshift tents.
-More arrive by the day, straining already stretched resources.
+While factions of the Free Syrian Army (FSA) run the camps, there is none of the infrastructure that well-funded humanitarian organisations provide.
+Instead, people are crowded into abandoned schools, disused buildings and orchards filled with make-shift tents.
+More arrive by the day, straining already stretched resources even more.

-“We’ve got clear and consistent messages that in some parts of Daraa people are struggling to feed themselves,” said Robert Beer, the Jordan country director for the Norwegian Refugee Council, an NGO that receives new arrivals and distributes relief items at Za’atari and Azraq refugee camps—both across the border in Jordan.
+“We’ve got clear and consistent messages that in some parts of Dera’a people are struggling to feed themselves,” said Robert Beer, the Jordan country director for the Norwegian Refugee Council, an NGO that receives new arrivals and distributes relief items at Za’atari and Azraq refugee camps – both across the border in Jordan.

-Um Firas, a young mother from Homs who was wearing a black niqab when I spoke to her, has been in Daraa since the beginning of February.
-In January her family paid to be smuggled to the crossing at Ruwaished, making the long journey through regime-held land in the back of a truck “like sheep,” she said.
-But there were questions about her family booklet—an identity document—and she said she, her husband, and their young child were ultimately denied passage to the Za’atari camp.
+Um Firas, a young mother from Homs in a black niqab, has been in Dera’a since the beginning of February.
+In January her family paid to be smuggled to the crossing at Ruwaishid, making the long journey through regime-held land in the back of a truck, “like sheep”.
+But there were questions about her family booklet – an identity document – and she said she, her husband and their young child were ultimately denied passage to Za’atari camp.

-One of the many factors compounding the desperation in Daraa is poverty.
+One of the factors compounding the desperation in Dera’a is poverty.
 Any bid to enter Jordan costs money, and the price is going up.
-“We’ve recently heard that people are paying $140 per person for transport to the border, up from $10 to $15 not that long ago,” said Beer.
+“We’ve recently heard that people are paying $140 (£235) per person for transport to the border, up from $10 to15 (£ 6 to 9) not that long ago,” said Robert Beer.

-In Tal Shihab, a local entrepreneur opened up shop selling cookies, chips, and juice outside a school filled with displaced people.
+Biscuits, crisps and juice for sale: in Tal Shihab, a local entrepreneur opened up shop outside a school filled with displaced people.

-Um Mohammed, a 45-year-old from Al Ghouta, near Damascus, said she sold her last item of value—an automatic washing machine—to pay smugglers to transport her and her five children to Ruwaished.
-“They kept on moving us from one place to another, not to mention the hunger, the cold, and if a child got ill.
+Um Mohammed, a 45-year-old from Al Ghouta, near Damascus, said she sold her last item of value – an automatic washing machine – to pay smugglers to transport her and her five children to Ruwaished.
+“They kept on moving us from one place to another, not to mention the hunger, the cold and if a child got ill.
 Then we reached Al Sarhan square.
 I had my family booklet and a receipt for my ID, but my ID got lost in the town.”
-Without her ID, she was unable to convince authorities that she was Syrian.
+Without her ID, she was unable to convince authorities that she was indeed Syrian.
 “I was put in the station and I was unable to go past this point.”
-Like Um Firas, Abu Khaled, and so many others before her, Um Mohammed and her children had nowhere left to go and precious little money to get there.
-After ten days in Daraa, she was truly desperate: “I can’t go back to Damascus and I can’t live here.
+Like Um Firas, Abu Khaled and so many others before her, Um Mohammed and her children had nowhere left to go and precious little money to get there.
+Now in Dera’a for ten days, she is truly desperate: “I can’t go back to Damascus and I can’t live here.
 How can I reach Jordan just to sort my children?”

-All along the border, displaced families spoke of feeling trapped and having nothing to do but wait until the border re-opens—if indeed it ever does.
+All along the border, displaced families spoke of feeling trapped and having nothing to do but wait until the border re-opens – if indeed it ever will.
 After failing to reach Jordan at Ruwaished, they have run out of options.

 But for an unlucky few, there is one last way out: by ambulance.
 Jordan quietly provides emergency medical care to those with the most grievous injuries.
-Typically a local ambulance takes victims to a Daraa field hospital, then transports them to the border, where they are transferred to a Jordanian ambulance and rushed to hospital for specialized care.
+Typically a local ambulance takes victims to a Dera’a field hospital for stabilisation, then transports them to the border, where they are transferred to a Jordanian ambulance and rushed to hospital for specialised care.

-As I filed this article, I got a message from Daraa: Helicopters were hovering and barrel bombs were falling.
+As I filed this article, I got a message from Dera’a: helicopters were hovering and barrels were falling.
 A long pause.
-Then another message: A 12-year-old boy had been hit.
+Then another message: a 12-year-old boy had been hit.
 He’d lost a leg.
-It had been severed, then and there.
+Severed, then and there.
 The boy was in an ambulance within minutes, bound for the nearest field hospital and then on to the border and a Jordanian ambulance.
-It’s not policy to take family along—this is emergency medical care, not a pathway for refugees.
+It’s not policy to take family along: this is emergency medical care, not a pathway for refugees.